 The main outcome of the project is to educate Nigerian youth on the importance of proper nutrition, especially for ‘Under 5’ children, and also to provide support to CS-SUNN as an intern.

-In a bid to increase the knowledge of youths through awareness creation on nutrition issue and solutions, CS-SUNN identified 15 topics that relate to adolescents/youth nutrition. strategy, in the topics were delivered via discussions, publications, campaigns, webinars and blog posts across relevant media platforms.
-Key topical issues discussed were; obesity, anaemia, nutrition in school curricula, agriculture, mental health, food safety, COVID-19, dietary practices among others.
+In a bid to increase the knowledge of youths through awareness creation on nutrition issues and solutions, CS-SUNN identified 15 topics that relate to adolescents/youth nutrition. strategy, in the topics, were delivered via discussions, publications, campaigns, webinars and blog posts across relevant media platforms.
+Key topical issues discussed were; obesity, anaemia, nutrition in school curricula, agriculture, mental health, food safety, COVID-19, and dietary practices among others.
 Several youth leaders, groups, and others were engaged to both facilitate and contribute to

-- Promote nutrition educations and awareness among youths during their national assignment under their National Youth Service Scheme
+- Promote nutrition education and awareness among youths during their national assignment under their National Youth Service Scheme

-- Collaborate with the Ministry of education to streamline and institutionalize nutrition education via establishing nutrition clubs in schools in Nigeria.
+- Collaborate with the Ministry of Education to streamline and institutionalize nutrition education by establishing nutrition clubs in schools in Nigeria.

 our success story